2081 (film)

 2081 is a 2009 science fiction featurette which premiered at the Seattle International Film Festival on May 29, 2009.
 It is directed and written by Chandler Tuttle, based on the 1961 short story "Harrison Bergeron" by author Kurt Vonnegut.
 The cast is led by James Cosmo, Julie Hagerty, Patricia Clarkson, and Armie Hammer.
-The story paints a picture through the use of hyperbole of a future in which a powerful, dictatorial government goes to extreme measures to ensure that absolute equality exists between all individuals.
+The story includes the use of hyperbole in a future in which a powerful, dictatorial government goes to extreme measures to ensure that absolute equality exists between all individuals.